gungorMetehan/courses/courses-in-details/2026_C08/quizzes.md

   + a) Motorola - 3.4 failures per million parts
   + b) "Georgina needs to be on time more frequently." *
   + c) "You will exceed last year's production by 10%."

+**Quiz 4: Attention to Individuals & Teamwork**

+**Question 1**

+Can you define a standard and a goal?
+  + a) Goals and standards are the same thing.
+  + b) Goals are set at the beginning of the year and we appraise people on whether or not they have met them.
+People should be assessed on whether or not they have met the standard.
+  + c) A standard is a level that must be achieved.
+A goal is aspirational. *
+  + d) "You must do better next year" is not a standard.
+It is vague and subjective and as a result cannot be measured objectively.

+**Question 2**

+What does not characterizes the informal coaching?
+  + a) It makes up to 95% of the overall coaching.
+  + b) Notes are taken after the event.
+  + c) It is monthly meeting with each employee to talk about their development. *
+  + d) It is the day to day interaction with the team members.

+**Question 3**

+What does not characterizes the formal coaching?
+  + a) It is monthly meeting with each employee to talk about their development.
+  + b) It makes up to 95% of the overall coaching. *
+  + c) It makes up to 5% of the overall coaching.
+  + d) Notes are taken during the event.

+**Question 4**

+Do you know how to look for the right kind of people, and can you keep them highly motivated by using the coaching process?
+  + a) They will just appear on the radar.
+  + b) Yes, I am familiar with psychometric profiling and up to date job interview techniques.
+I might outsource the process, but I understand the concepts very well. *
+  + c) I believe that people should just do what they are told.
+  + d) We have no time for coaching.
+Personal and professional development is not important as long as the job gets done.

+**Question 5**

+What are the four stages of team development?
+  + a) Forming, Storming, Norming, Performance *
+  + b) Performing, Adjourning, Nominating, Advocating
+  + c) Advocating, Adjusting, Abjuring, Absoluting
+  + d) Norming, Storming, Forming, Perforating

+**Question 6**

+Team members want …
+  + a) training, democracy, autocracy, freedom and social support.
+  + b) training, democracy, rewarding experiences and social support.
+  + c) training, democracy, autocracy, rewarding experiences and social support. *
+  + d) training, communism, autocracy, rewarding experiences and social support.

+**Question 7**

+Do I need to understand how teams develop over time?
+  + a) Teams are irrelevant.
+  + b) I want to retain absolute control of the decision making process.
+Unless you are leading a very small group of people, this is impossible as well as counter - productive.
+You should surround yourself with as many experts as possible - and your developed leadership skills will make sure that you do not feel threatened bhy their expertise.
+It is not your job to be more expert than them: it is your job to create experts.
+  + c) No, I do not need to understand how teams develop over time.
+  + d) Teams have been shown to be a very successful way of managing your workforce, so yes, you should understand the way they develop and the interventions that are needed to ensure success - if your organisation needs to develop long term relationships with your people. *